optimoveproductintegration/Web-SDK-Integration-Guide/Web-SDK-Test-Tool.md

-# Optimovegit Web SDK Test Tool Guide
+# Optimove's Web SDK Test Tool Guide
 The tool was created in order to help your engireeing person(s) see the data that is being set to Optimove within your website

-## Enabling the Test Tool
+## Enabling the Web Test Tool
 1. Open the Developer Tools in your browser
 2. Go to the Console tab
 3. Type in `optimoveSDK.API.openWebTestTool();` to display the Optimove SDK Web Test Tool